opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/smn_subscription_v2.md

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `topic_urn` - See Argument Reference above.

-* `endpoint` - See Argument Reference above.

-* `protocol` - See Argument Reference above.

-* `remark` - See Argument Reference above.

 * `subscription_urn` - The resource identifier of a subscription.

 * `owner` - The project ID of the topic creator.

 * `status` - The subscription status.
-  * 0 indicates that the subscription is not confirmed.
+  * `0` indicates that the subscription is not confirmed.
-  * 1 indicates that the subscription is confirmed.
+  * `1` indicates that the subscription is confirmed.
-  * 3 indicates that the subscription is canceled.
+  * `3` indicates that the subscription is canceled.